mcc-us/bookkeeping/_posts/2024-02-22-chap6-closing.md

 ### 6-2 Prepare a postclosing trial balance.

-Preparing the post-closing trial balance is the eighth step in the accounting cycle.
+Preparing the post-closing trial balance is the **eighth step in the accounting cycle**.
 A postclosing trial balance is prepared to test the equality of total debit and credit balances in the general ledger after the adjusting and closing entries have been recorded.
-This report lists only permanent accounts open at the end of the period—asset, liability, and the owner’s capital accounts.
-The temporary accounts—revenue, expenses, drawing, and Income Summary—apply only to one accounting period and do not appear on the postclosing trial balance.
+This report lists only permanent accounts open at the end of the period: *asset, liability, and the owner’s capital accounts*.
+The temporary accounts (*revenue, expenses, drawing, and Income Summary*) apply only to one accounting period and do not appear on the postclosing trial balance.

 ### 6-3 Interpret financial statements.

-- The ninth step in the accounting cycle is interpreting the financial statements.
+The **ninth step in the accounting cycle** is interpreting the financial statements.
 Business decisions must be based on accurate and timely financial information.

 ### 6-4 Review the steps in the accounting cycle.